The 2018 Tax Cuts and Jobs Act for Creative People

 Remember actors and other performers are considered "specified service businesses" under Section 199A.Musicians and Singers

 One of the key changes in the new tax bill is the elimination of the deduction for employee business expenses.
 While many successful musicians receive W2 income from touring gigs, they generally also have substantial income from self-employment for teaching, session work or private gigs.
 There has been no significant change in deductions for self-employed taxpayers; Schedule C stays virtually untouched.
 All direct business expenses for the musicians' independent, free-lance (1099) work will keep all allowable deductions intact moving into 2018.
-Again, in 2018 the one change will be the inability to deduct expenses directly associated with W2 employment.
+Again, in 2018 (and going forward) the one change will be the inability to deduct expenses directly associated with W2 employment.
 In this case, the touring musician with significant out of pocket expenses related to W2 income would be better to receive lower compensation and have the touring company reimburse them their expenses.

 Remember musicians, singers and other performers are considered "specified service businesses" under Section 199A.Writers